 Training New Hires

-Adding new employees creates peaks and lows and low peaks in placing new persons into the training program.
+Adding new employees creates peaks and lows in placing new persons into the training program.
 This problem may be solved by a program where hires progress through training in different sequences.
 This will eliminate the jams that will occur if all phases of the program must be taken in a fixed order.

 The new employees will normally be of somewhat different backgrounds.
 Being new, they are not familiar with their new employers.
 As a result, the earliest phases of the training must concentrate on company orientation.